“For as long as I can remember, I’ve been captivated by human behavior and the relationships we keep.”

 Virtual therapy has opened the door and empowered clinicians to help people we previously couldn’t reach.
 It’s effective, safe, accessible, and convenient.
 My current practice is entirely virtual — you only need a comfortable place, a device with a camera, and motivation to heal.
 If desired, I’m happy to discuss strategies on making your space as private as possible.
 Communication takes place through a confidential, secure platform that you will access via a personal link.
 From Albany to Zena, virtual therapy allows me to help clients throughout New York.
 I hope that one of them is you!

-“Since becoming a therapist, I’ve worked with patients as they explore their relationship with self, with others, and with substances such as tobacco and food.”
+“Since becoming a therapist, I’ve worked with patients as they explore their relationship with self and with people, places, and things.”